l33tn00b/GettingReadyForSmartGrid/README.md

 - +different formats for download
 - +data download without api is possible (https://transparency.entsoe.eu/transmission-domain/r2/dayAheadPrices/show?name=&defaultValue=false&viewType=TABLE&areaType=BZN&atch=false&dateTime.dateTime=27.03.2022+00:00|CET|DAY&biddingZone.values=CTY|10Y1001A1001A83F!BZN|10Y1001A1001A82H&resolution.values=PT60M&dateTime.timezone=CET_CEST&dateTime.timezone_input=CET+(UTC+1)+/+CEST+(UTC+2)#)
 - +python client for api available (pandas based): https://github.com/EnergieID/entsoe-py

+### Solutions
+#### Data Display (Chart)
+This will be an ePaper based display for having data available at a glance in the kitchen.
+Probably using the Tibber Chart (because I'll probably end up with their offer since Awattar doesn't accept new customers as of now).
+So we need to scrape the chart off their website and render it for the ePaper display.
+This will be based on https://www.stavros.io/posts/making-the-timeframe/.
+Issues:
+- Web Scraping the Chart needs a Browser (Selenium).
+So the server side component has to be run on a (relatively) beefy machine (so many dependencies).
+Can't additionally load my little Rapberry with this.
+- Maybe using BeautifulSoup to extract the Tibber SVG chart and render it with something like Imagemagick?

+#### Actionable Data
+Whoever is selling variable pricing tariffs usually buys electricity on the spot market (and adds some cents to it).
+So we need that data to determine the optimum times for charging the car and turning off the heat pump.

+###